yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

 You can also find the query execution time by looking at query history in Databricks SQL.
 As shown below the query took **~3.7s** and read **~38M** rows.
 ![Data Source Connection](./images/DirectQueryExecutionQueryHistory.png)

-#### 2.3 User-defined Aggregation report page
+#### 2.3.
+User-defined Aggregation report page
-##### 2.3.1 Manage Aggregations
+##### 2.3.1.
+Manage Aggregations
 The first step is to configure Power BI model to use **lineitem_by_nation_agg** table created in Step 7 of section 2.1 as source of aggregated data.
 This helps with query performance as aggregations are pre-computed and Power BI will not need to read the whole fact table.
-In order to configure user-defined aggregations within Power BI follow below steps :
+In order to configure user-defined aggregations within Power BI follow below steps:

 1. Open **Model view** in Power BI Desktop.
 2. Right Click **lineitem_by_nation_agg** -> **Manage aggregations**.

-3. Add the summarization, detail column and detail table as shown in below screenshot
+3. Add the summarization, detail column and detail table as shown in below screenshot.
 ![Manage aggregations](./images/ManageAggregations.png)

-##### 2.3.2 Create Aggregate Table visual report
+##### 2.3.2.
+Create Aggregate Table visual report
 1. Click **Optimize** -> **Performance Analyzer** in Power BI Desktop.
 2. In the Performance Analyzer tab click **Start Recording**.
 3. Create a table visual with columns: nation name (from **nation** table), Sum of discount, Sum of quantity, and Earliest order ShipDate (from **lineitem_agg** table).
 4. Perfromance Analyzer tab will have a Table heading and a DAX query.
 Click on **Copy Query**.
 The DAX query should look similar to [Sample_DAX_Query_Using_Aggregations](./scripts/Sample_DAX_Query_Using_Aggregations.dax) script.
-Below is the screenshot of **User-defined Aggregation** report page:
+Below is the screenshot of **User-defined Aggregation** report page.
 ![Data Source Connection](./images/AggTableReport.png)

 ##### 2.3.3 Query Analysis: DAX Studio and Databricks SQL